 Tofino, British Columbia is part of the traditional homeland of the Nuu-chah-nulth, fifteen related tribes of Canada’s Pacific Northwest coast.
 The Nuu-chah-nulth share a philosophy of hishuk ish ts’ awalk, which is that every being is accorded respect for its own unique value and contribution to the greater good.
 There is a profound recognition that the authentic nature inherent in every organism plays a role in the well-being of the broader community.
 Honoring that inter-dependency fosters an environment where all can thrive.

 “The interconnectedness of all living things is both a simple and complex principle.
 To the Nuu-chah-nulth . . . [it] is not even second nature, it is first nature,’’ said Joe Martin, a member of the Tla-o-qui-aht First Nation.
 “We understand that if you harm a part of your environment, you harm yourself.
-Lower salmon stocks affect food supply for larger fish, marine mammals like whales, as well as bears, wolves, and humans.
-The impact is like knocking over a line of dominoes.’’
+Lower salmon stocks have an impact on larger fish, marine mammals such as whales, bears, wolves, and humans.’

 Totems Significant in Tofino, British Columbia